IBM/predict-insurance-charges-with-autoai/README.md

 ![code snippet-3](https://media.github.ibm.com/user/9960/files/1596cc00-8e30-11ea-8905-564f961daae3)

-* Finally, the python code that was generated to validate the results and analyse the model performance is seen below.
+* Finally, the Python code that was generated to validate the results and analyse the model performance is seen below.
 KFold-cross validation techniques have been applied to evaluate the model.
 The notebook can also be edited to apply other validation techniques and can be re-evaluated.
 ![code snippet-4](https://media.github.ibm.com/user/9960/files/057eec80-8e30-11ea-8239-a196b1d65cad)